karraki/brinkwood/README.md

 This work is released under the MIT license like all code in the [roll20 character sheet repository](https://github.com/karraki/roll20-character-sheets) (see LICENSE file for details).

 Please hack away at this character sheet!
 You can modifiy it, distribute it, and use it for personal or commercial uses.

+## Roll20 Custom Sheets

+To use this sheet in your [roll20](roll20.net) game go to Settings > Game Settings.
+Character Sheet Template > Custom.
+Select Legacy Sanitization.
+Paste the contents of brinkwood.html, brinkwood.css, and translation.json into the HTML Layout, CSS Styling, and Translation tabs, accordingly.
+Save, ignore the preview and continue into your roll20 game.
+If you already had the game open make sure to refresh.
+Create new character sheets and get ready to play!